sys-bio/tellurium/README.md

 ## Installation Instructions

+In the unlikley event you have problems with the windows installation contact:

+Kiri Choi <kirichoi@uw.edu>

+If the likely event you have problems with the Mac or Linux installation contact:

+Kyle Medley <medjk@comcast.net> and/or <medleyj@uw.edu>

 Tellurium can either be installed with a front-end (Notebook, IDE) or as a Python package:

 A. [Notebook front-end](#front-end-1-tellurium-notebook)